elastic/support-diagnostics/README.md

    ./diagnostics.sh --url https://mydomain.internal.com:9243 --type remote  --keyFile "~.ssh/es_rsa" --bypassDiagVerify
    ```

  Executing against a cloud cluster.
-Note that in this case we use 9243 for the port, disable host name verification and force the type to strictly api calls.
+Note that in this case we use 9243 for the port and force the type to strictly api calls.

    ```$xslt
    ./diagnostics.sh --url https://2775abprd8230d55d11e5edc86752260dd.us-east-1.aws.found.io:9243 --type api
    ```

  #### Customizing What Is Collected

  ##### The Config Directory